+We consider Thailand to be a safe place for liveaboard divers to visit.
 However, like anywhere, there is crime.
 If you are aware and show the proper caution, you should enjoy a safe stay.
 Crimes of violence against tourists are rare but there are occasional bag snatchings, so try to carry your bag securely and keep your valuables in a safe place.
 Pickpockets may operate in crowded areas such as markets and public transport.

 Thailand is one of the friendliest and safest travel destinations in the world.
 Dive The World's staff has travelled extensively to all its dive destinations and has never experienced any security concerns.
 Each year, millions of tourists enjoy trouble-free vacations in Thailand, including single female travellers and young backpackers.
 There is a competent tourist police network around the country that speaks English and help foreigner visitors who run into problems during their stay.

 Crimes against tourists are rare and tend to involve deception - Thais are more likely to scam you than threaten you, selling you beautiful jewellery or brand name watches - knock-offs at knock-down prices.
 Heed the usual travel advice and you should be fine - be street-smart and aware; do not trust strangers who approach you with fantastical deals; try to avoid immediately falling in love with the first boy/girl you meet.

 Though it is fairly rare, petty pilfering is also an experience best avoided.
 Keep your valuables in a safe place as hotel staff have been known to steal property from guest bedrooms.

 There is unrest in the 3 southern provinces of Pattani, Yala and Narathiwat, and there have been bombs and shootings in that region.
 However, the troubles have never spread to the tourist areas and we advise you to stay away from the deep south if possible.